How Life Skills Help This Girls' Education Grad in Daily Life

 How have your life skills helped you in everyday life while working at Rosewood Phnom Penh?

 Room to Read’s life skills have helped me to set clear goals and identify my strengths and weaknesses, which are very crucial for me to learn and develop myself in my career and university life.
 Since I've started working at Cuts Restaurant, which is a high standard restaurant with many foreign customers, I understand that I need to be well-prepared and improve my English.
 I’ve practiced and now take English classes.
 When it comes to communication and listening skills, I’ve noticed that since the Girl’s Education Program I’ve become more confident in communicating with customers and building good relationships with my colleagues.
 I’ve also learned about time and financial management, which are both useful as I’m studying and working simultaneously.

 What do you enjoy most about your job?

-I’ve worked in several places before I joined Rosewood.
-I can see that at Rosewood, people work from their heart.
+I’ve worked in several places before I joined Rosewood Phnom Penh.
+I can see that here people work from their heart.
 More than that, they are open to share and learn from each other.
 Most importantly, I really enjoy working here as a team because my colleagues are friendly, humble and very supportive.
 I also like how people respect and trust one another and take responsibility for their mistakes and are willing to improve.